Skip to main content

 The Jack Eddy Fellowship at a glance

 Established by NASA’s Living With a Star program and UCAR/CPAESS in 2009, this prestigious fellowship program is named after pioneering solar researcher John A. “Jack” Eddy.
-The two-year fellowship is designed to train the next generation of heliophysics researchers.
+The two-year fellowship is designed to train the next generation of interdisciplinary heliophysics researchers.
 It matches early-career PhDs with experienced scientists at U.S. host research institutions.

 Several new appointments are made annually.